cbaretzky/BuildingEnergySimulation/README.md

 This is a "rough around the edges" project, that started and still is a repository of codefragments I used.

-The PVGIS data is hardcoded to the year 2007 to keep the load on the PVGIS API low.
-However the API provides data for the years 2005 through 2015 which can be changed in the PVGIS class .
+The Pvgis data is hardcoded to the year 2007 to keep the load on the Pvgis API low.
+However the API provides data for the years 2005 through 2015 which can be changed in the Pvgis class .